-Trigger File
+(Previously known as Trigger File) The name of an XML schedule definition file that defines the list of tables to be automatically reloaded.
+If the filename is not absolute (e.g. not preceded by a drive letter or file separator) the file is assumed to exist in the main import directory.

-The name of an XML trigger file that defines the list of tables to be automatically reloaded.
-If the trigger filename is not absolute (e.g. not preceded by a drive letter or file separator) the file is assumed to exist in the main import directory.
-To the right of the Trigger File field is a drop-down button that, when pressed, will present you with options to create a new trigger file or edit the trigger file currently specified in the Trigger File field.
-In both cases, you will be presented with the Reload Definitions dialog.
-Clicking the Add Definition button will add a new table reload definition:
+To the right of the Schedule Definition File field is a Configure button that, when clicked, will present you with the following dialog which will allow you to add or add or remove table load entries from the schedule definition file: